blacklanternsecurity/bbot-server/README.md

 ## BBOT Server

-`bbot-server` is a tiny REST API built on top of BBOT I/O. It will evolve with these projects, and may end up being split off into its own project.
+`bbot-server` is a tiny REST API built on top of BBOT I/O. It will evolve over time, and may eventually become its own project.

 ## Backends